NSLS-II/deep-beamline-simulation/README.rst

 Purpose
 -------

-Use machine learning to simulate beamlines similar to SRW with lower computational costs.
+Use machine learning techniques to simulate beamlines given data from SRW.
-The goal is to determine whether or not a neural network can construct a beamline simulation given data from sirepo-bluesky.

 Installation
 ------------